Eventide was founded with a vision of “investing that makes the world rejoice.”

 The material provided herein has been provided by Eventide Asset Management, LLC and is for informational purposes only.
 Eventide Asset Management, LLC serves as investment adviser to one or more mutual funds distributed through Northern Lights Distributors, LLC member FINRA/SIPC.
 Northern Lights Distributors, LLC and Eventide Asset Management, LLC are not affiliated entities.

-Agustin Mohedas serves as a Research Analyst for Eventide.
+Agustin Mohedas serves as a Senior Analyst for Eventide.
 He is primarily responsible for evaluating and monitoring new and existing healthcare investment opportunities in the portfolios.